Tāme Iti: Performance and installation

 Iti performed a lead role in the Tempest dance theatre production by MAU, a New Zealand contemporary dance company, directed by Samoan choreographer Lemi Ponifasio.
 The Tempest premiered in Vienna in June 2007.
 Tempest II was performed at the Queen Elizabeth Hall, Southbank Centre, London in June 2008.
 Because of Iti's arrest as part of the 2007 raids, Ponifasio had to convince the New Zealand High Court to relax his bail conditions and allow him to travel on the 2008 tour.
 Affidavits in support of MAU from international arts organisations were submitted as evidence to the High Court.
 Iti was permitted to travel for the tour.
 Tempest: Without a Body made its New Zealand premiere at the Auckland Festival in March 2009.

 Iti is also a painter, sculptor carver, and has said of his involvement in art: "As a late starter, I had no idea that art would be such an intricate part of where I am and it's been quite a journey."
 He uses mainly acrylic or oil paint, and his paintings often feature large groups of people or silhouettes.
 He has exhibited at galleries in Auckland, Christchurch and Ōtaki.

 In September 2022, Iti received an Arts Foundation of New Zealand Laureate Award for excellence in multidisciplinary art (the Burr/Tatham Trust Award).
 The same month, he presented an art installation called I Will Not Speak Māori as part of Te Hui Ahurei Reo Māori, a festival commemorating 50 years since the 1972 Māori language petition was presented to Parliament by Ngā Tamatoa and other groups (which led to the establishment of Te Wiki o te Reo Māori).
 The title comes from Iti's childhood experiences of being forbidden to speak Māori at school.
 The installation involves various aspects including steel sculptures, a livestreamed pōhiri performance by Iti, projection of Iti writing "I will not speak Māori", with the "not" crossed out, on the walls of Te Papa, a painting installation with the same words on the Wellington waterfront, and a nationwide poster campaign.
 When the painting installation was first installed, a member of the public cut out the "not" from the phrase; Iti said in response, "I want to meet that person, I want to shake their hand, because that's all part of the art ... that's what art is about, and I love that."
 The Wellington City Council describes him as "a national treasure and an icon of Māoridom... his work spans half a century, and has seen him become a household name."

-On 20 September 2022, Iti corrected his own name using orange paint on an 2008 painting by Dean Proudfoot displayed at the QT Hotel in Wellington.
+On 20 September 2022, Iti corrected his own name using orange paint on a 2008 painting by Dean Proudfoot displayed at the QT Hotel in Wellington.
 Proudfoot had misspelled Iti's name as Tama.
 Chris Parkin, owner of the artwork, described Iti's actions as "vandalism".
 Proudfoot apologised for the error and said Iti's correction had "given the work a new life with a far more powerful meaning".